exopacket/aloft/README.md

 # progress

 I have began work on the aloft-server and aloft-cli.
 Both will be written 100% in Java.
 The server will run as a daemon and serve content in place of apache or nginx (still deciding on this, but the most likely route).
 There will be no build process this way and the aloft files alone will make up the application.
-Speed and performance is TBD, but a priority. <b>Feature Update: </b>Aloft will now *build* mobile applications using Flutter.
-A little odd since there's two build processes, but the easiest and quickest way forward to release.
+Speed and performance is TBD, but a priority.

 # features